wdfeer/esoterica-origins/docgen/origins.md

 - Winged: You have Elytra wings without needing to equip any.
 - Gift of the Winds: Every 30 seconds, you are able to launch about 20 blocks up into the air.
-- Shining Tripod: Enemies hit in melee gain Weakness and Slowness for 20 seconds.
+- Shining Tripod: Melee hits give the victim Weakness and Slowness for 20 seconds.
 - Shining Leader: Every 60 seconds, upon taking damage, give all players within 16 blocks Graze II for 60 seconds.
 - Glamorous Starlight: Build up charge slowly whilst exposed to the clear night sky.
-Activate to gain Regeneration, Resistance and Absorption III for multiple minutes.
+Activate to gain Regeneration, Resistance and Absorption III for 5 minutes.
 - Quick on Feet: As a Tengu you move 10% faster.
 - Acrobatics: You never take fall damage, no matter from which height you fall.
 - Trouble Attractor: You have a 3% chance to gain Bad Omen for 20 minutes every minute.